railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 	#.
 At a terminal window type :command:`start-openerp-web` to start the Open ERP Web server.

+.. _fig-webwel:

 .. figure:: images/web_welcome.png
    :align: center

+   *Open ERP web client at startup*

-You can verify the installation by opening a web browser on the server and navigating to http://localhost:8080 to connect to eTiny as shown in the figure below.
+You can verify the installation by opening a web browser on the server and navigating to http://localhost:8080 to connect to eTiny as shown in the figure :ref:`fig-webwel`.
 You can also test this from another computer connected to the same network if you know the name or IP address of the server over the network – your browser should be set to http://<server_address>:8080 for this.